tijmenvangulik/Ergometerspace/TeamRowing.md

 See the chapter [Organize your dashboard](#Organize your dashboard) to see how to prepare your dashboard for racing.

-Read the document [Connecting to the ergometer](connection.md) on how to connect to your ergometer.
+Read the document [Organize your dashboard](##organize-your-dashboard) on how to connect to your ergometer.

 Wait for the traffic light to go green and start rowing.